alist-org/docs/docs/guide/drivers/Alist V2 V3.md

 :::tip Kind tips

 It looks very troublesome, but you can understand it after a little operation.
-The details are written for Xiaobai
+The details are written for Xiaobai(The premise is that  [**Allow Mount**](../../config/site.md#allow-mounted) is enabled on the other party)

 1. The access path is prioritized using [**root directory path**](#root directory path), if you use `username&password` method for mounting, [**root folder path**](#root folder path) It is recommended to write `/`, otherwise your access rights of this user name do not match [**root directory path**](#root directory path) and an error message will be displayed